 Here is how it works: once you've purchased a passport, you can visit any of the participating wineries during their regular business hours, at your leisure.
 The winery will stamp or mark the appropriate space in your passport.
 There are no blackout dates, they are good every day through its duration; you may visit some wineries one day, come back at a later date and visit a few more!

-This year all three of our passport products will now feature a perk that we tested with our 2013 Riesling to Visit Passport, and found it to be successful and appreciated by our customers.
+This year all of our passport products will now feature a perk that we found to be successful and appreciated by our customers.
 If you purchase at least one bottle of wine at a majority of the participating wineries in a given passport, make sure the winery stamps that separate, designated page in your passport.
 Provided you mail that stamped page back to the Trail office by the due date, you will receive a complimentary passport of the same kind, for the next season!
 Please review each page in the passport to learn more about the individual participating winery, the hours they are open, dates when they might be closed (especially during the off season), and any specials they may have.